falco-talon/falco-talon.github.io/content/en/docs/installation_usage/metrics.md

 tags: [test, sample, docs]
 ---

-Falco Talon exposes a `/metrics` endpoint to expose some metrics in the Prometheus format.
+Falco Talon exposes a `/metrics` endpoint to with some metrics in the Prometheus format.

 ```
 # HELP action_total number of actions